appsmithorg/appsmith/contributions/docs/UploadingAssets.md

 Gifs can be recorded using the screen recorder like loom and converted to a gif using gifski.
 Gifs should be of 26 - 30 fps and be of high quality.
 If you do not have access to a good gif converter, please upload the video as it is and raise a PR.
 We will be happy to help with Gif creation!

 ## Embedding Videos
-Videos must be uploaded to the appsmith youtube channel.
+- Videos must be uploaded to the appsmith youtube channel.
 Contact nikhil@appsmith.com to have your video uploaded.
-Videos must be of very high quality and abide by our [Code of Conduct](/CODE_OF_CONDUCT.md) Videos can be embedded inside pages using the following syntax
+- Videos must be of very high quality and abide by our [Code of Conduct](/CODE_OF_CONDUCT.md).
+- Videos can be embedded inside pages using the following syntax.
 ```
 {% embed url="https://www.youtube.com/watch?v=mzqK0QIZRLs&feature=youtu.be" %}
 ```